How Much is a Red Light Ticket in Florida? Know the Costs and Consequences

 2. Violation Severity

-The severity of the red light violation also affects the ticket cost.
-This may include factors such as how long you were in the intersection, the potential danger caused, and whether it was a first-time offense.
+The cost of the ticket also depends on the severity of the red light violation.
+The presence or absence of other factors such as how long you were in the intersection, the risk of danger caused, and if it is a first offense can be considered in this decision.

 3. Additional Violations